 Connecticut Commercial Lending: Institutional Capital Meets Local Opportunity

-Home to the highest per-capita income in the nation, Fortune 500 headquarters, and the densest concentration of hedge funds in the world.
-Connecticut commercial deals require sophisticated capital solutions.
+Highest per-capita income in the nation.
+Fortune 500 headquarters.
+The densest hedge fund concentration in the world.
+Connecticut deals need sophisticated capital.

 Economic Overview